-- What to Look For in an Electronic Drum Set For The Money:
+Looking For the Best Electronic Drum Set For The Money?

 Electronic drum kits are a great solution for drummers or aspiring musicians who are living in apartments or with roommates.
 It’s difficult to find a home where you can play drums consistently, and oftentimes drummers will have to rent a practice space just to hone their skills.

 Electronic drum sets are a perfect solution for this inherent noise problem associated with drums, and buying a kit that has pressure sensitive pads ensures that your electronic drum set feels like the real deal.

 That’s one of the huge differences between a good electronic drum set and a cheap one.
 The electronic drum heads have to be able to pick up the velocity of your hits, or else everything is going to have a similar feel no matter your dynamics.

 However, if you’re just looking to buy an electronic drum set for occasional use, maybe at night while your significant other is going to sleep, then getting a cheaper electronic drums set without pressure sensitive heads will save you some money.
 Now, let’s take a look at the best electronic drum sets for the money, keeping in mind that you want to get as many different tones and capabilities out of this kit as possible for your money.